 An important program that MDOT, MDE, and the Maryland Port Administration work jointly on is the Dray Truck Replacement Program.
-Under this program, participating truck owners (either independent owner-operators or fleet owners) are provided with funding towards the purchase of a newer truck with an engine that meets more stringent emission standards.
-The Port's dray truck replacement program has been in place for number of years and to date has replaced hundreds of dray trucks.
+Under this program, participating truck owners (either independent owner-operators or fleet owners) are provided with funding towards the purchase of a newer truck (MY 2010 or newer) with an engine that meets more stringent emission standards.
+The Port's dray truck replacement program has been in place for several years and to date has replaced approximately 216 dray trucks.
+Funding for this program has largely been through EPA Grants such as DERA with some state funding.
+To date, the Port has received approximately \$ 4.2 million in funding.